NogoApps/workflow/README.md

 ## Overview

-We use a method agil similar to kanban with consists in 3 standarts:
+We use a method similar to kanban with consists in 3 standarts:

 1. Comunication.
 2. Organization.